jwisbell/lbti_fizeau/README.md

 1. Calculates the final PSF of the stacked+corotated science observations
 2. Does flux calibration
-3. Does PSF deconvolution using the Hogbom CLEAN algorithm and with Richardson-Lucy deconvolution

 For each target-calibrator pair a new config file must be specified.
 See `template_calibration_config.json` for an example.
 The fields to edit are